-Follow the manuals of each component for its installation.
+Follow the instructions in the manuals of each component for its correct installation.

-When installing a single phase ESS in a system with a three-phase connection to the utility grid, make sure to install the ESS on phase one, L1.
+When installing a single-phase ESS in a system with a three-phase connection to the utility grid, make sure you install the ESS on phase one, L1.

 Multi, MultiPlus, MultiGrid or Quattro

-Connect the temperature sensor as supplied with the device.
-Installations with multiple units in parallel, and/or dual- or three-phase configurations: the temperature sense wire can be connected to any unit in the system.
+Connect the temperature sensor supplied with the device.
+In the case of installations with multiple units in parallel, and/or dual- or three-phase configurations, the temperature-sense wire can be connected to any unit in the system.
 For more information, see the Parallel and three phase VE.Bus systems.

-The Multi itself will -of course- use the measured battery temperature for temperature-compensated charging.
-Also when charging with power coming from a grid-tie PV Inverter.
-Both when connected to mains, and, in case of a mains failure, with solar power coming from a grid-tie PV Inverter connected to the output.
+The Multi will, of course, use the measured battery temperature for temperature-compensated charging.
+It will also do this when charging with power coming from a grid-tie PV Inverter …whether connected to mains, or - in case of a mains failure - with solar power coming from a grid-tie PV Inverter when that inverter is connected to the output.

-Solar chargers will automatically use the information from the Multi or Quattro to do temperature-compensated charging as well.
+Solar chargers will automatically use the information from the Multi or Quattro for temperature-compensated charging as well.
 Both VE.Direct Solar chargers and VE.Can Solar chargers.

-Multi, MultiPlus, Multi Grid and Quattros: wire the voltage sense according to the manuals
+Multi, MultiPlus, Multi Grid and Quattros: wire the voltage-sense according to the instructions in the manual.

-VE.Direct solar chargers: there is no voltage sense option: no voltage sense is being used.
+VE.Direct solar chargers: there is no voltage-sense option: no voltage sense is used.

-VE.Can solar chargers: install a voltage sense wire on one of the solar chargers in each sync group.
+VE.Can solar chargers: connect a voltage-sense wire to one of the solar chargers in each 'sync' group.